 - Proof of address (e.g. Bank Statement / Utility Bill)

-- Reference from current or previous landlord or letting agent
+- Reference from a current or previous landlord or letting agent

 - Reference from employer (if applicable)

-In certain cases, we may require a Guarantor in order to complete your application.
+In certain cases, we may require a Guarantor in order to complete your application for renting a flat.
 The guarantor will sign the lease agreement and we will require their contact details.

 A deposit will be taken which usually amounts to a month to six weeks rental equivalent for that property.
 This sum will be lodged with one of the approved deposit schemes for the duration of the tenancy.

-The landlord is responsible for insuring the building and their own contents but it is the tenant’s responsibility to insure their own belongings.
+The landlord is responsible for ensuring the building and its own contents but it is the tenant’s responsibility to ensure their own belongings.
 You may wish also to insure against any accidental damage to the landlord’s furnishings.
 The landlord or agent is not responsible for any loss or damage to the tenant’s belongings.